5 Day Hikes from Calgary to See the Larches

 There was a lot of this going on – what do you think of this photo?

-Chester Lake larch hike, Kananaskis Country
+Chester Lake larch hike in Kananaskis

 Chester Lake is one of those multi-season destinations that always shines.
 By mid-September the larches around the lake are in their prime.
 Over a four hour round-trip hike with only 400 m of elevation gain you’ll reach larch country as you get close to the lake.